Monash-FIT3170/Shazam-3-Scrum-Unleashed/README.md

 # Prepare for development

-1. Ensure you have the node v20 LTS installed on your machine.
+1. Ensure you have the latest version of node v22 installed on your machine.
 You can download it from the following link: https://nodejs.org/en/
 2. Move into the [client](client) directory of the project by typing the command `cd client`.
 3. Open another terminal and then move into the [server](server) directory `cd server`.
 4. Install dependencies in both [client](client) and [server](server) by running `npm install` in both terminals.